RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-hashes-crdb.md

 values.
 They are used for managing distributed user or app session state, user preferences, form data and so on.
-Hash fields contain string type and string types operate just like the standard Redis string types when it comes to CRDTs.
-Fields in hashes can be initialized as a string using HSET or HMSET or can be used to initialize counter types that are numeric integers using HINCRBY or floats using HINCRBYFLOAT.
+Hash fields contain string type and string types operate just like the standard Redis string types when it comes to CRDTs. **Fields in hashes can be initialized as a string using HSET or HMSET or can be used to initialize counter types that are numeric integers using HINCRBY or floats using HINCRBYFLOAT**.

 Hashes in CRDBs behave the same and maintain additional metadata to achieve an "OR-Set" behavior to handle concurrent conflicting writes.